raihanafroz/zkteco/README.md

     $zk = new ZKTeco('192.168.1.201');

-//  or you can use
+//  or you can use with port
 //    $zk = new ZKTeco('192.168.1.201', 8080);

 ```